readandprogress/reading.is-a.dev/_posts/Gaming/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year.md

 It is important to manage these skills for the best effect, but more importantly, engaging gives your unit access to new and stronger weapons regardless of their unit type or weapon proficiency.
 There is an even more important buff that engaging provides: Engage Attacks!
 These powerful attacks can only be used once per engage and can be outright devastating!
 They can turn the tide of battle and ensure victory for your unit.

-Lodestar Rush is the first one youll be able to use, normally a 7-hit attack with 30% damage per hit, and using the main character,  Alear, youll get a bonus of 2 attacks thanks to their Dragon typing.
+Lodestar Rush is the first one you'll be able to use, normally a 7-hit attack with 30% damage per hit, and using the main character,  Alear, you'll get a bonus of 2 attacks thanks to their Dragon typing.

-Engage attacks aren't strictly offensive; there's Micaiah's Great Sacirfice, a healing move that heals the whole party at the cost of the unit casting it losing 99% of their HP, unless they're a dragon-type unit only losing 30%.
+Engage attacks aren't strictly offensive; there's Micaiah's Great Sacrifice, a healing move that heals the whole party at the cost of the unit casting it losing 99% of their HP, unless they're a dragon-type unit only losing 30%.
 There's also Ike's Great Aether!
 Like the name implies, this is a defensive move targeting your unit, and once unleashed, it does massive damage to the foes around them and heals your unit afterwards.

 Just like mastering Engage Skills, mastering Engage Attacks will take time but will be worth it later on in the game and on harder difficulties!